NagaChiang/flickr-downloader-cli/readme.md

 API_KEY = [Assign your API key here]
 ```

+## Usage

-3. Run the node and pass the url of photo set you want to download as parameter.
+Run the node and pass the url of photo set you want to download as parameter.

 ```
 $ node index.js https://www.flickr.com/photos/flickr/albums/72157656845052880